-Can there be such villainy in man? cried the British captain, when Pedrosa had concluded his detail: alas! my heart bleeds for this unhappy husband; assuredly that monster has destroyed Leonora; as for thee, Pedrosa, whilst the British flag flies over your head, neither Spain, nor Portugal, nor Inquisitors, nor devils, shall annoy thee under its protection; but if thou ever venturest over the side of this ship, and rashly settest thy foot upon Catholic soil, when we arrive at Lisbon, thou art a lost man-I were worse than a madman, replied Nicolas, should I attempt it.-Keep close in this asylum, then, resumed the captain, and fear nothing: had it been our fate to have been captured by the Spaniard, what would have become of thee.-In the worse of extremities, replied Nicolas, I should have applied to the Inquisitor's vial; but I confess I had no fears of that sort; a ship so commanded and so manned is in little danger of being earried into a Spanish port, I hope not, said the eaptain, and I promise thee, thou shalt take thy chance in her as long as she is afloat under my command; and if we live to conduct her to England, thou shalt have thy proper share of prizenioney, which, if the galleon breaks up according to her entries, will be something towards enabling thee to shift, and if thou art as diligent in thy ealling, as I am persuaded thou wilt be, whilst I live thou shalt never want a scaman's friend.-At these cheering words, little Nicolas threw himself at the feet of his generous preserver, and with streaming eyes, poured out his thanks from a heart animated with joy and gratitude.
-The captain raising him by the hand, forbade him as he prized his friendship, ever to address him in that posture any more; thank me, if you will, added he, but thank me as one man should another: let no knee bend in this ship but in adoration of God.-But now, continued he, let us turn our thoughts to the situation of our unhappy Casafonda: we are now drawing near Lisbon, where he will look to be liberated on his parole.
+My heart bleeds said the British Captain, for this unhappy husband; assuredly that monster has destroyed Leonora; as for thee, Pedrosa, whilst the British flag flies over your head, neither Spain, nor Portugal, nor Inquisitors, nor devils, shall annoy thee under its protection; but if thou ever venturest over the side of this ship, and rashly settest thy foot upon Catholic soil, when we arrive at Lisbon, thou art a lost man.-

+I were worse than a madman, replied Nicolas, should I attempt it .- Keep close in this asylum : had it been our fate to have been captured by the Spaniard, what would have become of thee.
+Nicolas replied I should have applied to the In quisitor's vial; but a ship so commanded and so manned is in little danger of being carried into a as long as she is under my command; and if we conduct her to England, thou shalt have thy proper share of prize-money, which, if the galleon breaks up according to her entries, will be something towards enabling thee to shift, and if thou art as diligent in thy calling, as I am persuaded thou wilt be, whilst I live thou shalt never want a seaman's friend.-At these cheering words, erous preserver, and with streaming eyes, poured out his thanks from a heart animated with joy hand, forbade him as he prized his friendship, ever to address him in that posture any more; thank me, if you will, added he, but thank me as one man should another: let no knee bend in this ship but in adoration of God .- But now, continued he, let us turn our thoughts to the situation of our unhappy Casafonda: we are now drawing near Lisbon, where he will look to be liberated on his parole.
 By no means let him venture into Spain, said Pedrosa; I am well assured there are orders to arrest him in every port, or frontier town where he may present himself.
-I can well believe it, replied the eaptain; his piteous case will require further deliberation; in the mean time, let nothing transpire on your part; and keep yourself out of his sight as carefully as you can.-This said, the captain left the cabin, and both parties repaired to their several occupations.
+I can well believe it, replied the captain; his piteous case will require further deliberation; in the mean time, let nothing transpire on your part; and keep yourself out of his sight as carefully as you can -This said, the captain left the cabin, and both parties repaired to their several eupations.

 As soon as the frigate and her prize cast anchor in the Tagus, Don Manuel de Casafonda impatiently reminded our captain of his promised parole.
-The painful moment was now come, when an explanation of some sort became unavoidable: the generous Englishman, with a countenance expressive of the tenderest pity, took the Spaniard's hand in his, and scating him on a couch beside him, ordered the centinel to keep the caoin private, and delivered himself as follows:-
+The painful moment was now come, when an explanation of some sort became unavoidable: the generous Englishman, with a countenance expressive of the tenderest pity, took the Spaniard's hand in his, and seating him on a couch beside him, ordered the centinel to keep the cabin private, and delivered himself as fol-